google/visqol/README.md

 - [Acknowledgement](#acknowledgement)

 ## Guidelines
-ViSQOL can be run from the command line, or integrated into a project and used through its API.
+ViSQOL can be run from the command line, or integrated into a project and used through its C++ or Python APIs.
 Whether being used from the command line, or used through the API, ViSQOL is capable of running in two modes:
 1. #### Audio Mode:
 - When running in audio mode, input signals must have a 48kHz sample rate.
 Input should be resampled to 48kHz.
 - Input signals can be multi-channel, but they will be down-mixed to mono for performing the comparison.